cigarettewife/hyperlaser/README.md

 //

-Ask to C+H, & touching ok, likely won't be responsive
+Ask to C+H. Touching is ok, likely won't be responsive

 If you need me to respond/want a guaranteed response, send me a whisper.
 It might be blunt/short but I'll respond.